When Models Learn to Ask Why: Adaptive Causal Reasoning for Trustworthy Medical Vision-Language Models: Methodology

 \subsubsection{Refinement: Error-Attributed Optimization}

-After supervised trajectory fine-tuning (Eq.~\ref{eq:sft_trajectory}), we further refine causal reasoning via reinforcement learning..
+After supervised trajectory fine-tuning (Eq.~\ref{eq:sft_trajectory}), we further refine causal reasoning via reinforcement learning.
 The training is divided into two complementary stages: an off-policy preference optimization stage for efficient error correction and an on-policy reinforcement learning stage for adaptive causal refinement.
-Details of both training paradigms are provided below.

 \paragraph{Stage I: Off-policy Training.} We leverage collected error trajectories $\mathcal{D}_{\text{error}} = \{(x^i_{I\&T}, Y^i_{\text{err}}, Y^i_{\text{corr}})\}_{i=1}^{N_e}$ to construct preference pairs for Direct Preference Optimization (DPO).
 For each input $x_{I\&T}$, we enforce $Y_{\text{corr}} \succ Y_{\text{err}}$ and optimize: